Review: Qantas A380 premium economy

 Qantas A380 premium economy footrests in the first row.

-Any of the Qantas A380 premium economy seats directly next to the window – specifically, the A and K seats – are good because you can use the deep bins built into each side of the A380’s upper deck for storing anything you’d like to keep close at hand during the flight such as a small personal bag, an amenity kit, even your own PJs.
+If storage is important, any of the Qantas A380 premium economy seats directly next to the window – specifically, the A and K seats – are good because you can use the deep bins built into each side of the A380’s upper deck for storing anything you’d like to keep close at hand, such as a small personal bag, an amenity kit, or even your own PJs.

 Qantas A380 premium economy storage bins next to the window seats.